Why our school?

 What is an Accredited European School?

 The European Schools are official educational establishments controlled jointly by the governments of the Member States of the European Union.
 The European Schools’ programme was devised in 1953 when the first school opened in Luxembourg.
-Currently there are 22 schools spread throughout the European Union that follow the programme.
-Eight of these schools are part of the expanding group of Accredited European Schools.
-These are national schools following the European Schools curriculum.
+Currently there are 26 schools spread throughout the European Union that follow the programme.
+Thirteen of these schools are part of the expanding group of Accredited European Schools.
+These are national schools following the European Schools' curriculum.

 Our school has been accredited by the Board of Governors of the European Schools and has access to this wide European network of teaching and learning.
-From 2017 the Europa School will be able to offer the European Baccalaureate.
+It offers the European Baccalaureate, recognised for entry to Higher Education in the UK, throughout the EU and beyond.